Author John Baxter has featured the podcast again, this time in a conversation that revolved heavily around restaurants on the Left Bank.

 This week’s episode was originally released as a bonus for Patreon members, and each question was sent in from members.
 Support The Earful Tower podcast on Patreon here, where I’ll release more members-only episodes in the future.

-All tese tips and more are in my PDF guide to Paris, newly updated, and exclusively on sale here.
+All these tips and more are in my PDF guide to Paris, which is on sale here or free for Patreon members.

 SOCIAL MEDIA: Check out The Earful Tower on Instagram, TikTok, Facebook, and YouTube.